Quasi-graphs, zero entropy and measures with discrete spectrum

 Let $X$ be a compact metric space and let $L$ be an arcwise connected subset of $X$.
+By convention, we denote $\R_+=[0,\infty)$.
 If there exists a continuous bijection $\varphi \colon \R_+ \to L$, then we say that $L$ is a \textit{quasi-arc with the parameterization $\varphi$}.
-The point $\varphi(0)$ is called an \emph{endpoint} of $L$ and the \emph{$\omega$-limit set} of $L$ is the set $\omega(L)=\bigcap_{m\in \N} \overline{\varphi([m,\infty))}$.
+The point $\varphi(0)$ is called an \emph{endpoint} of $L$ and the \emph{$\omega$-limit set} of $L$ is the set $\omega(L)=\bigcap_{m\geq 0} \overline{\varphi([m,\infty))}$.
 A quasi-arc $L$ is called \textit{oscillatory} if $\omega(L)$ contains more than one point.
-Note that the endpoint and the $\omega$-limit set of $L$ are dependent on the parameterization $\varphi$, however if $L$ is an oscillatory quasi-arc then the endpoint is uniquely determined and the parameterization is unique up to a topological conjugacy (cf. \cite[Propositions 2.17 and 2.20]{MS17}).
+Note that the endpoint and the $\omega$-limit set of $L$ are by the definition dependent on the parameterization $\varphi$, however if $L$ is an oscillatory quasi-arc then the endpoint is uniquely determined and the parameterization is unique up to homeomorphism of $\R_+$ (cf. \cite[Propositions 2.17 and 2.20]{MS17}).

 A \textit{quasi-graph} is a non-degenerate, compact, arcwise connected metric space $X$ satisfying that there is a positive integer $N$ such that $\overline{Y} \setminus Y$ has at most $N$ arcwise connected components for every arcwise connected subset $Y\subset X$.
 The following fact from \cite[Theorem~2.24]{MS17} is an important characterization of quasi-graphs.
-The case of $n=0$ is the simplest situation, when a quasi-graph is in fact a graph.

 \begin{thm} A continuum $X$ is a quasi-graph if and only if there is a graph $G$ and pairwise disjoint oscillatory quasi-arcs $L_1,\ldots , L_n$ (with $n\geq 0$) in $X$ such that: \begin{enumerate} \item $X=G\cup \bigcup_{j=1}^n L_j$ and $End(X)\cup Br(X)\subset G$, \item for each $1\leq i\leq n$, $L_i \cap G=\{a_i\}$ where $a_i$ is the endpoint of $L_i$, \item $\omega(L_i)\subset G\cup \bigcup_{j=1}^{i-1} L_j$ for each $1 \leq i \leq n$, and \item if $\omega (L_i) \cap L_j\neq \emptyset$ for some $1\leq i,j\leq n$, then $\omega (L_i) \supset L_j$. \end{enumerate} \end{thm}